z1shivam/LuckiestPerson/README.md

 ## Overview

-Welcome to the Luckiest Person Algorithm - a specialized JavaScript solution designed to pinpoint that remarkable individual who consistently scores heads in a coin toss.
+Welcome to the Luckiest Person Algorithm - a specialized JavaScript simulation designed to pinpoint that remarkable individual who consistently scores heads in a coin toss.
 This readme provides an insight into the algorithm's functionality and why it stands out in the world of randomness. 🌐

 ## Key Features